 covering, at all times when in motion, open bodied trucks transporting materials likely to become airborne.

 Monitoring Requirement: At least once each week for a minimum period of 30 minutes, the permittee must visually survey the plant for any sources of excess fugitive emissions.
-For the purpose of this survey, excess fugitive emissions are considered to be any visible emissions that leave the plant site boundaries.
-The person conducting the observation does not have to be EPA Method 9 certified.
-However, the individual should be familiar with the procedures of EPA Method 9, including using the proper location to observe visible emissions.
+For the purpose of this survey, excess fugitive emissions are considered to be any visible emissions that leave the plant site boundaries for more than 18 seconds in a six minute period using EPA Method 22.
 If sources of visible emissions are identified, the permittee must: [OAR 340-218-0050(3)(a)]

-immediately take corrective action to minimize the fugitive emissions, including but not limited to those actions identified in condition 5; or
+immediately take corrective action to minimize the fugitive emissions, including but not limited to those actions identified in condition 1; or

-conduct a Modified EPA Method 9 (see page 2 of the permit) test within 24 hours;
+develop and implement a fugitive emission control plan, if requested by DEQ;

-Recordkeeping: The permittee must maintain records of the fugitive emissions surveys, corrective actions (if necessary), and/or the results of any modified EPA Method 9 tests.
+Recordkeeping: The permittee must maintain records of the fugitive emissions surveys, corrective actions (if necessary), and/or the instances when the fugitive emission control plan was implemented and the results of the implementation.

 Nuisance Conditions

 Applicable Requirement: The permittee must not cause or allow air contaminants from any source to cause a nuisance.
-Nuisance conditions will be verified by Department personnel.
+Nuisance conditions will be verified by DEQ personnel.
 [OAR 340-208-0300] This condition is enforceable only by the State.

-Applicable Requirement: The permittee must not cause or permit the emission of any particulate matter larger than 250 microns in size at sufficient duration or quantity, as to create an observable deposition upon the real property of another person.
-DEQ will verify that the deposition exists and will notify the permittee that the deposition must be controlled.
+Applicable Requirement: The permittee must not cause or permit the deposition of any particulate matter larger than 250 microns in size at sufficient duration or quantity, as to create an observable deposition upon the real property of another person.
 [OAR 340-208-0450] This condition is enforceable only by the State.

 Monitoring Requirement: The permittee must maintain a log of each nuisance complaint received by the permittee during the operation of the facility.
 Documentation must include date of contact, time of observed nuisance condition, description of nuisance condition, location of receptor, status of plant operation during the observed period, and time of response to complainant.
 A plant representative must immediately investigate the condition following the receipt of the nuisance complaint and a plant representative must provide a response to the complainant within 24 hours, if possible.
 This condition is only enforceable by the state.
 [OAR 340-218-0050(3)(a)]